by Bruce Dunlavy

 Since these methods require each individual State to adopt them, it is hard to imagine a scenario in which any of them are adopted nationwide.
 The politics of each State guarantee otherwise.

-The Constitution, in Article I, sets forth the composition of the House of Representatives as proportional to the population as determined in the decennial national census.
-Thus the number of Representatives for each State fluctuates a bit every ten years.
-States may be allocated more or fewer Representatives (and thus more or fewer Electoral Votes), but the total number of members of the House does not change.
+The Constitution, in Article I, sets forth the composition of the House of Representatives as proportional to the population determined in the decennial national census.
+Thus the number of Representatives for each State may fluctuate a bit every ten years.
+By law, the membership of the House is set at 435 representatives, States may be allocated more or fewer Representatives (and thus more or fewer Electoral Votes), but the total number of members of the House does not change.
 For each Representative (and Electoral Vote) gained by one State, another State must lose one.

 With the Permanent Apportionment Act of 1929, Congress fixed the number of Representatives at an unchanging number based on the census of 1910.
-That is where we got the 435-member House of Representatives we have now.
+That is how we got the 435-member House of Representatives we have now.
 Thus the permanent number of members of the House was codified when the population of the country was 92 million – about 28 percent of the population today.
 Members represent an average constituency of a bit less than 760,000 people.
 In 1911, that number was around 212,000 people.
+Even that was more than the Framers envisioned.
+The Bill of Rights originally consisted of 12 proposals passed by Congress and sent to the States for consideration.
+Ten were quickly ratified, and another was finally approved as the Twenty-Seventh Amendment over 200 years later in 1992.
+The last of the 12 – the one never ratified – was James Madison’s proposal to limit the number of citizens in any Congressional district to 50 thousand.

 If House members had as many constituents today as they had in 1911, we would need a chamber with more than 1550 members.
 Congress can pass a law setting the number of House members at almost any number they choose.
 Imagine if there were 1500.
 California would have 177 Representatives; Wyoming would have two.
 California would have 179 Electoral Votes; Wyoming would have four.